What’s the problem really?

 The quality of the canal water is bad and it’s even worse for the Senne.
 The main source of pollution are the many sewage overflows.
 Indeed, Brussels has a combined sewer system, which means that waste water and rainwater end up in the same pipes.
 When it rains, the sewer gets saturated and discharges the mixed waters directly into the canal – along with the trash and the rats since there are no roasts to hold them back.
 Officially, a sewage overflow can be activated a couple of times per year as a security to prevent flooding, but in Brussels it happens several times per month.
 According to the European Water Framework Directive of 2000, the water quality of all rivers will have to be compliant with the ecological and chemical standards by 2027.
 As things now stand, the city will not reach these objectives.
 We put pressure on the authorities and we launch regular communication campaigns to shine a light on the current situation and ask for more ambition to solve this environmental problem.
 We discuss some possible solutions in the articles below.

 The best kind of waste is the one that doesn’t exist.
 In the meantime a big part of the plastic waste we produce still ends up in incinerators.
 We can do better.
-We are exploring creative ideas to recycle the plastic waste we collect from the canal.
+We started to recycle the plastic waste we collect from the canal.
+And we wanted to do so in a way that it prevents more plastic trash from ending up in the water.
+That’s why we used the first recycled plastic to give feathers to Henry the Cormorant.
+Read more about it here.